 This Chapter is enacted pursuant to Cal.
 Const.
 Art.
-XI, § 2, the Charter of the City of Culver City, and the general laws of the State of California, including the Subdivision Map Act, Cal.
-Gov't Code § 66410 et seq.
+XI, § 2, the Charter of the City of Culver City, and the general laws of the State of California, including the Subdivision Map Act.
 The provisions of this Chapter are in addition to the regulations of the Subdivision Map Act and are supplemental thereto and shall apply to all divisions, subdivisions, or parts of subdivisions of land into two (2) or more lots or parcels.